NATS文档

 The wire protocol used to communicate between the NATS server and clients is a simple, text-based publish/subscribe style protocol.
 Clients connect to and communicate with nats-server (the NATS server) through a regular TCP/IP socket using a small set of protocol operations that are terminated by a new line.

 Unlike traditional messaging systems that use a binary message format that require an API to consume, the text-based NATS protocol makes it easy to implement clients in a wide variety of programming and scripting languages.
-In fact, refer to the topic NATS Protocol Demo to play with the NATS protocol for yourself using telnet.
+In fact, refer to the topic to play with the NATS protocol for yourself using telnet.

 Protocol conventions